vladkinoman/just-my-notes/books/best-computer-science-books.md

 #### Beginner

-[A Programmer's Guide to Data Mining: The Ancient Art of the Numerati](http://guidetodatamining.com/) by Ron Zacharski (free book; practical approach with Python)
+[A Programmer's Guide to Data Mining: The Ancient Art of the Numerati](http://guidetodatamining.com/) by Ron Zacharski (free book; practical approach with Python; good)

 #### Intermediate

-[Mining of Massive Datasets](http://www.mmds.org/) by Anand Rajaraman, Jeffrey D. Ullman (free book; great!)
+[Mining of Massive Datasets](http://www.mmds.org/) by Anand Rajaraman, Jeffrey D. Ullman (free book; good!)

 [School of Data Handbook](http://schoolofdata.org/handbook/) (free book; a supplement for courses)